loltgt/appe/src/appe/docs/_Source-and-Tools.md

 # Source files and tools

-The source JavaScript is located in "[src/appe/src](https://github.com/loltgt/appe/blob/master/src/appe/src)", it is divided into sections to facilitate manipulation, the name of sections is intuitive.
+The source JavaScript is located in "[src/appe/src](https://github.com/loltgt/appe/blob/master/src/appe/src)", it is divided by sections to simplify understanding, the name of sections is intuitive.

 * **controller.js** (Controller functions)
 * **index.js** (Index with most important functions)